Formation Control for Enclosing and Tracking via Relative Localization: SIMULATIONS AND EXPERIMENTS

 \subsection{Numerical Simulations}

-The simulation scenarios are constructed in the AirSim\footnote{\url{https://microsoft.github.io/AirSim/}}, which is a high-fidelity and physical simulation platform for autonomous vehicles.
-The initial positions of UAVs projection to $x,y$-plane are $[1,-3]^T,[-3,1]^T,[-1,2]^T$ and $[-2,-1]^Tm$.
-All the initial velocities of UAVs are $[0,0]^T m/s$.
+The simulation scenarios are constructed in AirSim\footnote{\url{https://microsoft.github.io/AirSim/}}, which is a high-fidelity and physical simulation platform for autonomous vehicles.
+The initial positions of the UAV projection to the $x,y$ plane are $[1,-3]^T,[-3,1]^T,[-1,2]^T$ and $[-2,-1]^Tm$.
+All initial velocities of UAVs are $[0,0]^T m/s$.
 The initial position of the vehicle is $[0,0]^Tm$.
-In AirSim, a facing-down camera with $90^\circ$ FoV is installed on each UAV.
-UAVs get the measurements relative to the vehicle by using the \emph{Object Detection} API provided by AirSim.
-The UAVs are expected to be evenly distributed on a circle with a radius of $\rho=4m$ centered on the vehicle location.
-At the beginning of the simulations, the UAVs are hovering at the altitude of $15m$ above the ground.
+In AirSim, a facing down camera with $90^\circ$ FoV is installed on each UAV.
+The UAVs get measurements relative to the vehicle by using the \emph{Object Detection} API provided by AirSim.
+The UAVs are expected to be evenly distributed in a circle with a radius of $\rho=4m$ centered on the location of the vehicle.
+At the start of the simulations, the UAVs hover at an altitude of $15m$ above the ground.

 1) \emph{Target at a Constant Velocity:} In the first simulation, the UAVs are expected to track the vehicle moving in constant velocity $ \boldsymbol{v}_{0} = [1,0]^T m/s $.
 The trajectories of the vehicle and UAVs are shown in Fig.~\ref{fig:constant_velocity_traj}.
 The formation center path gradually converges to the target, and the UAVs are evenly distributed around the desired circumference.
 The tracking and estimation errors are given in Fig.~\ref{fig:constant_velocity_error}.
-Due to the sensor noises, errors can not converge to zero ideally but converge to a small value.
+Due to sensor noise, errors do not converge to zero ideally but instead converge to a small value.

 2) \emph{Target at a Varying Velocity:} As mentioned in Theorem \ref{them:nonconstant_target}, the formation tracking algorithm proposed in the paper could also handle tracking a moving target with varying velocity.
 In this simulation, the vehicle is moving with a changing input The paths of the target and UAVs are shown in Fig.~\ref{fig:acc_traj}.
 The formation center path gradually maintains a fixed error distance with the target path.
-The estimation and tracking errors are shown in Fig.~\ref{fig:acc_error}.
+The estimation and tracking errors are depicted in Fig.~\ref{fig:acc_error}.

 3) \emph{Vision Occlusion:} In this simulation, a scenario with vision occlusion is constructed.
 Trees were placed near the path of the vehicle in AirSim, as shown in Fig.~\ref{fig:time_airsim}.
 The velocity of the vehicle is set to $ \boldsymbol{v}_{0} = [1,0]^T m/s $.
 During the formation tracking process, certain UAVs lost the sensing of the target from $27.3s$ to $34.2s$, due to the occlusion of trees.
 But other UAVs can still get measurements of the vehicle from other locations, as shown in Fig.~\ref{fig:tracking}.
 The state estimation of the target can be maintained continuously through information exchange and relative position measurement.
 The paths of the target and UAVs are shown in Fig.~\ref{fig:traj_block}, and areas with occlusions are filled in green color.
 The estimation and tracking errors are shown in Fig.~\ref{fig:errors_blocks}.
 Due to occlusion, the state estimation error in the DKF algorithm will be increased temporarily.
 This is mainly caused by applying the indirect measurement $ \boldsymbol{\hat{p}}_{ij} + \boldsymbol{\hat{q}}_{j0}$ as input of DKF.
 However, thanks to the upper bound of controller \eqref{eq:formationtrackingcontrol}, the increase in estimation error does not greatly affect the tracking process.
 As the target reappears, the estimation error converges.